Ernest Maragall: Regional politics

 Maragall contested the 2003 regional election as a Socialists' Party of Catalonia-Citizens for Change (PSC–CpC) electoral alliance candidate in the Province of Barcelona and was elected to the Parliament of Catalonia.
 He resigned from parliament in January 2004.
 He was secretary of the regional government presided by his brother Pasqual from December 2003 to September 2006.

 Maragall contested the 2006 regional election as a PSC–CpC electoral alliance candidate in the Province of Barcelona and was re-elected.
 He resigned from parliament in December 2006.
 He was Minister of Education from November 2006 to November 2010 in the regional government led by José Montilla.

 Maragall contested the 2010 regional election as a PSC candidate in the Province of Barcelona and was re-elected.
 Maragall supported Catalan independence but the PSC's leadership opposed this and eventually Maragall and others left the party in October 2012 to form the pro-independence New Catalan Left (NECat).
 He contested the 2014 European elections as The Left for the Right to Decide (EPDD) electoral alliance candidate and was elected to the European Parliament.
 NECat merged with Moviment Catalunya to form the Left Movement (MES) in November 2014.
 In December 2016, half-way through his term, Maragall resigned from the European Parliament to allow Jordi Solé i Ferrando to become an MEP.

 Maragall contested the 2017 regional election as a Republican Left of Catalonia–Catalonia Yes electoral alliance candidate in the Province of Barcelona and was elected.
 At the election Catalan secessionists retained a slim majority in the Catalan Parliament.
 Maragall was touted as a candidate for President of Catalonia.
 In May 2018 Maragall announced that he had joined the Republican Left of Catalonia (ERC).

 On 19 May 2018 newly elected President Quim Torra nominated a new government in which Maragall was to be Minister of Foreign Action, Institutional Relations and Transparency.
 He was sworn in on 2 June 2018 at the Palau de la Generalitat de Catalunya.

+On 22 July 2024, he announced he was leaving ERC because of the "shame and horror" regarding the disclosure of posters mocking his brother Pasqual's Alzheimer's disease during the campaign of the 2023 Barcelona municipal council election as being created within the ERC ranks.